zilexa/Homeserver/filesystem/README.md

 Now that each drive has a filesystem (or in case of BTRFS RAID1: is part of a filesytem), we need to create mountpoints (= paths to assign each drive or filesystem to).
 1. Open the folder `/mnt` in your file manager, right click and open it with root rights.
 2. Create the mountpoints for your drives, at least 3 mountpoints:
-  - `/mnt/drives/backup1`, for your backupdrive
+  - 1 for each backup drive: `/mnt/drives/backup1`
-  - `/mnt/pool/Users,` for your ***filesystem*** used for storing users personal data (could be 1 drive or multiple using either btrfs-raid1 or MergerFS, see [Filesystem Options](https://github.com/zilexa/Homeserver/blob/master/filesystem/FILESYSTEM-OPTIONS.md).
+  - 1 for the Users datapool: `/mnt/pool/Users` for your ***filesystem*** used for storing users personal data (could be 1 drive or multiple using either btrfs-raid1 or MergerFS, see [Filesystem Options](https://github.com/zilexa/Homeserver/blob/master/filesystem/FILESYSTEM-OPTIONS.md).
-  - `/mnt/pool/Media`, for your ***filesystem*** used for storing downloaded media (could be 1 drive or multiple using either btrfs-raid1 or MergerFS, see [Filesystem Options](https://github.com/zilexa/Homeserver/blob/master/filesystem/FILESYSTEM-OPTIONS.md).
+  - 1 for the Media datapool: `/mnt/pool/Media`, for your ***filesystem*** used for storing downloaded media (could be 1 drive or multiple using either btrfs-raid1 or MergerFS, see [Filesystem Options](https://github.com/zilexa/Homeserver/blob/master/filesystem/FILESYSTEM-OPTIONS.md).
+  - Only if you use MergerFS:
+    - `mnt/drives/data0`, `/mnt/drives/data1`, `/mnt/drives/data2` etc.
+      - Only if you will use MergerFS with a cache drive: `/mnt/drives/cache` and `/mnt/pool-nocache` this way you can easily offload the cache (`/mnt/drives/cache`) to this mountpoint, which will be a MergerFS mount without the cache drive.

 &nbsp;
 ## Step 2.4: Configure drive mountpoints through FSTAB